 Support local arts and culture

 In a time when funding for the arts and humanities is becoming increasingly difficult for organizations to secure, your attendance at productions such as the ones put on by Boston Ballet can support this important community.
 Not only are the arts important for the performers who thrive as a result of them, but they also offer educational enrichment opportunities for local communities and visitors alike.

 The arts also provide experiences that both locals and tourists can appreciate equally, meaning our support helps individual towns and greater opportunities for meaningful trips for those who are just visiting.
 Seeing a local performance may seem like a small way to make a difference, but supporting these kinds of institutions really does go a long way in helping the arts and humanities reach and inspire as many people as possible.

 One of the most admittedly frustrating parts of visiting New England as a tourist is that so many attractions only operate seasonally, typically in the summer and fall months.
 In many cases, such attractions are not even necessarily weather-dependent as they may be located indoors but the slower seasons simply do not provide enough sustainability for them to stay open.

 This is not the case for Boston Ballet or any of the other performances you may find in Boston’s Theater district.
-You can find performances for each season, with winter actually being one of the best times to visit as seeing The Nutcracker is such a popular holiday tradition, and the current Boston Ballet lineup includes rEVOLUTION (February 27-March 8) and Carmen (March 12-22).
-Depending on the time of year (and the unpredictable New England weather) you may need to bundle up during your visit to Boston, but you should not have a problem planning a trip around one of Boston Ballet’s annual performances.
+You can find theatrical performances for each season, with winter actually being one of the best times to visit as seeing The Nutcracker is such a popular holiday tradition, and the current Boston Ballet lineup includes rEVOLUTION (February 27-March 8) and Carmen (March 12-22).
+Depending on the time of year (and the unpredictable New England weather) you may need to bundle up during your visit to Boston, but you don’t need to visit in the summer to attend a ballet.

 Experience a different kind of history first-hand